platformatic/platformatic/docs/reference/cli.md

 #### compile

 Compile typescript plugins.

 ``` bash
   $ platformatic service compile
 ```

-As a result of executing this command, the Platformatic DB will compile typescript plugins in the `outDir` directory.
+As a result of executing this command, Platformatic Service will compile typescript plugins in the `outDir` directory.

 If not specified, the configuration specified will be loaded from `platformatic.service.json`, `platformatic.service.yml`, or `platformatic.service.tml` in the current directory.